Ajasmt08/dotmappers-performance-optimization/README.md

 ### 15. Removed unnecessary scroll handling

-The purpose of increasing the height of a `div` during scrolling was unclear and appeared unnecessary.

-As a result:

-* Removed the unused `scroll` event listener.
+I couldn't identify a valid use case for this element.
+Increasing the height of the div while scrolling appears unnecessary and does not seem to provide any functional benefit.

-* Removed the `equalizeCardHeights()` function, since it was only invoked by that event listener.
+Removed the scroll event listener because it was not required.
+Since equalizeCardHeights() was only invoked by this event listener, the function was also removed.

 ### 16. Made review loading asynchronous